lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ```

 ```
-I choose "" for the call-to-action button text.
+I choose the following for the call to action button text:

 Next, I want the preview text to be a sneak preview of what's inside the email and the article and add to the curiosity sentiment.
 Generate 20 of your best preview texts.
 ```

 ## Social Media